glennga/kumulaau/README.md

 The matrix population phase fills in the entries of the $H​$ and $D​$ matrices, and is specified by the `populate_hd` call.
 There are five parameters required here: the result from our `generate_hdo` call, a function that returns the result of a `kumulaau.evolve` call given some parameter set $\theta​$ (*sample*) and common ancestor length $\ell​$, a function that computes the distance between an observed distribution and a `kumulaau.evolve` call (*delta*), the parameter set $\theta​$ of interest (*theta_proposed*), and an $\epsilon​$ term that defines what a match is.
 What follows is:

-1. We collect the result of calling $sample(\theta_{proposed}, \ell)$ *simultation_n* times. $\ell$ is treated as a nuisance parameter and is sampled randomly from the lengths in our observations.
+1. We collect the result of calling $sample(\theta_{proposed}, \ell)$ *simulation_n* times. $\ell$ is treated as a nuisance parameter and is sampled randomly from the lengths in our observations.
 2. We iterate through each generated sample and observed sample, compute the distance to save to $D$, and fill our $H$ matrix accordingly (1 if $D$ entry $< \epsilon​$, 0 otherwise).
 3. The expected distance (mean of all entries in $D$), the $D$ matrix itself, and the $H$ matrix itself are returned in a namespace.

 To determine the likelihood is to use the function `likelihood_from_h`, passing the $H$ result from `populated_hd` as a parameter.
 The average of each column (i.e. observation) is computed, representing the probability of a model matching this specific observation.
 To compute the likelihood is to take the product of each average.
-We assume that each probability is indepedent.
+We assume that each probability is independent.

 There are currently two implemented distance functions *delta*, but users are free to implement their own.
 The signature for such a function is given below: